kinoraw/kinoraw_repo/README.md

 mega_render_operator.py
 -------------------------------

+Important: you should put a correct path to run your current blender version in the addon preferences menu.

+it is mainly bash stuff, only tested in linux yet.

-"Generate" operator divides the timeline in n pieces, being n the number of available cpu kernels, and generate a bash script to launch as many background blenders as cpu threads.
+"Generate" operator divides the timeline in n pieces, being n the number of available cpu kernels, and create a bash script to launch as many background blenders as cpu threads.

 stop_motion / elphel_panel